renanthera/simc-wiki/FAQ.md

 You can also directly change the url.
 For example, replace the "en" by "fr" if you want to have the armory in French.

 ![http://www.simulationcraft.org/images/wiki/url_structure.jpg](http://www.simulationcraft.org/images/wiki/url_structure.jpg)

-## Can I prevent the GUI to erase the generated profile anytime I perform a simulation?
-No but you can easily retrieve previous profiles with the "<" and ">" buttons.

 # Results and reports
 ## My results change across runs!